KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 **Evidence**

-* [Fischl E vs Hydro armor:](https://youtu.be/WF6gwtgneVw) We can see fatui armor breaking from Electro-charged procs, not Oz attacks.
+* [Fischl E vs Hydro armor:](https://youtu.be/WF6gwtgneVw) We can see Fatui armor breaking from Electro-Charged procs, not Oz attacks.
 * [Lisa E hold vs Hydro shield:](https://youtu.be/m1_TGfRPfCY) Lisa E hold has a strong Electro aura application.
-It seems that strong Electro applications triggers Electro-charged twice for a total of 4 damage procs.
+It seems that strong Electro applications triggers Electro-Charged twice for a total of 4 damage procs.
-* [Beidou E vs Hydro armor:](https://youtu.be/KfwM6vByBbI) Beidou E also has strong Electro application and it procs Electro-charged twice.
-Note that it takes a total of 10 Electro-charged damage procs to take down the armor.
+* [Beidou E vs Hydro armor:](https://youtu.be/KfwM6vByBbI) Beidou E also has strong Electro application and it procs Electro-Charged twice.
+Note that it takes a total of 10 Electro-Charged damage procs to take down the armor.
-* [Fischl charged attack vs Hydro armor:](https://youtu.be/X_9wisV4ZcY) Fischl's charged attacks have weak aura application and it took a total of 5 shots \(10 Electro-charged damage procs\) to take down the armor.
+* [Fischl charged attack vs Hydro armor:](https://youtu.be/X_9wisV4ZcY) Fischl's charged attacks have weak aura application and it took a total of 5 shots \(10 Electro-Charged damage procs\) to take down the armor.
 * [Barbara vs Pyro armor:](https://youtu.be/sC2CV8Urnfw) Barbara normal attacks have weak application and it took 4 Vaporize procs to take down the armor.
 Note some attacks not procing Vaporize \(and thus not doing damage to the armor\) due to internal aura application cooldown.
 * [XQ vs Pyro armor:](https://youtu.be/TSzzZzM1Ii4) XQ has two weak aura applications on his E + his swords apply weak Hydro aura.
 In total it took 2 E swings + 2 touches with swords.
 I also did some testing with XQ ult but it was kinda inconsistent due to swords revolving around XQ also applying aura, need more testing.
 * Don't have footage but it is common knowledge that Kaeya's E has strong application and breaks Electro armor in 2 Es, but Kaeya's ult has weak aura applications and needs 4 Superconduct hits to break the armor.